vrahli/Velisarios/runtime/README.md

 ***************************** DISCLAIMER *****************************

 nocrypto seems to be broken at the moment.
 We're looking into a fix.
-For now you have to install it by hand from their github repository: clone `https://github.com/mirleft/ocaml-nocrypto`; then checkout the last stable version, namely `1c4fb7aaefcd9bd78dc6f7c53906eafcd7f94496`; then change `Sexplib.Sexp.t` into `Ppx_sexp_conv_lib.Sexp.t` in `nocrypto.mli`, and finally install it through opam, e.g., running `opam pin add nocrypto . -n` and then `opam install nocrypto --verbose`.
+For now you have to install it by hand from their github repository (I'm using OCaml version 4.06.0): clone `https://github.com/mirleft/ocaml-nocrypto`; then checkout the last stable version, namely `1c4fb7aaefcd9bd78dc6f7c53906eafcd7f94496`; then change `Sexplib.Sexp.t` into `Ppx_sexp_conv_lib.Sexp.t` in `nocrypto.mli`;
+then run
+`./pkg/pkg.ml build --with-unix true --with-lwt true --xen false --freestanding false` (you might have to install extra opam packages such as `oUnit` and `cstruct-unix`);
+finally install it through opam, e.g., running
+`opam pin add nocrypto . -n` and then `opam install nocrypto --verbose`.

 **********************************************************************